 Voluntary and community groups need to be able to evidence the requirement for their project and show how it will reduce the need, hardship or distress of their beneficiaries.
 The fund aims to support projects that are alleviating poverty, responding to a basic lack of provision and relieving emotional and physical suffering.

-How much is available: The maximum grant available is £1000.
-More may be awarded in exceptional circumstances.
+How much is available: The maximum grant available is £1,000.

 Any special criteria: The fund will not support core salaries or general running costs but will consider sessional worker costs and an element of full cost recovery as part of a specific project.

-Examples of the sorts of projects that may be funded:
+Examples of the sorts of projects that may be funded for groups:

-The closing date is Monday 15 November 2021
+The closing date is 5pm on Monday 13th of November 2023

 How to apply?